 If the Principal Applicant is not appointed at the institution from which they are applying, they need to apply with a research supervisor (an “Administrative Supervisor”) at or above the level of Assistant Professor or equivalent, with an appointment at the institution from which they are applying.

 Applicants may appear in any role on any number of LOIs.

 Project Eligibility: Projects must meet two conditions to be eligible,

-Please refer to Funding Overview for Institute definitions of neurodegenerative diseases of aging, translational research, therapeutic, and tool.
+Please refer to the What We Fund page for Institute definitions of neurodegenerative diseases of aging, translational research, therapeutic, and tool.